Ask yourself, what world do you intend for our children. ...?

 Minimakers is a week long project in which students are asked to consider the role of beauty in forming a healthy society and are challenged to transform and connect three large-scale problems into design opportunities at a local level: hunger in America, waste and devaluation of the process and people in the fashion industry, and the environmental impact of synthetic dyes.
 With the goal of designing an outfit that never becomes waste, students take on the responsibility, as designers, to act on the opportunities they identify and to communicate the value of what they create.

-The website minimakers.org shows how 12 middle school students in Washington, DC reached the goal of fashioning sustainability in three unique mini-collections.
+The website minimakers.org shows how middle school students in Washington, DC reached the goal of fashioning sustainability in unique mini-collections.
 The students began by finding inspiration for their designs outside of fashion.
 Students discussed nature, they viewed photographs from around the world, they considering their feelings, their favorite colors and their role models.
 Students practiced using the natural dyes that they would use in their designs.
 Each dye was made with scraps from their own school lunches and from Martha’s Table, a cornerstone community center in DC.
-Students also had the opportunity to prepare their own dyes using clementine peels and their forages collected during breaks.
+Students also prepared their own dyes and learned various fabric manipulation techniques.

-Then, in three groups of four, the students began to transform a selection of garments from Martha’s Outfitters, the second hand clothing store run by Martha’s Table.
+Then, in groups of four or five, the students began to transform a selection of garments from Martha’s Outfitters, the second hand clothing store run by Martha’s Table.
 None of the original pieces were made in the US.
 All of these garments were white and had small stains.
-They had each been donated for resale at a low price -- 12 pieces among the millions upon millions donated or discarded every year totalling upwards of 2.8 billion pounds of clothing in the US alone.
+They had each been donated for resale at a low price -- a handful of pieces among the millions upon millions donated or discarded every year totaling upwards of 2.8 billion pounds of clothing in the US alone.
 By the end of the week, the students turned these garments into invaluable designs.

 volunteers - present & past